 TGaz Editor: Modify the text in P74L5-9 as follows:

-The Status Indication field indicates the RSTA’s response to the Fine Timing Request.
-The encoding of the Status Indication field is shown in Table 9-278 (Status Indication field values).
+The Status Indication subfield indicates the RSTA’s response to the Fine Timing Request.
+The encoding of the Status Indication subfield is shown in Table 9-278 (Status Indication field values).

-The Status Indication field and Value field are reserved in the IFTMR frame.
-When the Status Indication field is set to 3 by the RSTA, the Value field contains a duration in units of seconds; otherwise the Value field is reserved.
+The Status Indication subfield and Value subfield are reserved in the IFTMR frame.
+When the Status Indication subfield is set to 3 by the RSTA, the Value subfield contains a duration in units of seconds; otherwise the Value subfield is reserved.